Respecting human rights

 Measure

-We have been measuring the effectiveness of our action plans, which include an individual set of key performance indicators to measure the effectiveness of our improvements over time.
-Our human rights champions track the implementation of each action item and report on a quarterly basis to the human rights team to measure progress.
+We have been measuring the effectiveness of our action plans.
+Each country and site tracks the implementation of its action items and reports to the human rights team to measure progress.

 There are various ways to measure the effectiveness of our responses in our leaf supply chain.
 One of them is the number of issues which we observe during subsequent crop cycles.